 - It’s a one box compact solution, ideal for small properties

-- Condensing versions now mandatory in the UK
+- All combination boilers are condensing versions, now mandatory in the UK

 - It offers mains pressure showering without a pump (ideal for flats or loft conversions)

 Combination boilers are considered by some to be less reliable than Conventional units.

 It’s important to remember that the Combination boiler does the equivalent of a conventional system, but in one box.
 It removes the need for these external parts: